 - Honey Thyme in this Ruby Thyme Spritzer.

 - Rhubarb Ginger is delicious in this Sparkling Rhubarb Lemonade or this Rhubarb Ginger Gin Rickey.

-- Fresh Peach makes the best Peach Bourbon Sour.
+- Peach syrup makes the best Peach Bourbon Sour.

-- I use this Guava Vanilla version for my homemade Guava sherbet as well as these frozen daiquiris and this tasty guava limeade.
+- I use this Guava Vanilla version for my homemade Guava sherbet, these frozen daiquiris, and this tasty guava limeade.